rhobs/observability-operator/docs/api.md

 ManagedIdentity defines the Azure User-assigned Managed identity.
+Cannot be set at the same time as `oauth`.

 <table>
     <thead>